Whether you’re a neophyte or a veteran author, locking in a great publishing company for your work can be challenging.

 Beacon Publishing Group is an independent publisher of award-winning books in the fiction and non-fiction genre.
 They give voice to both debuting and established authors.

-They offer all essential services every author needs from a publisher.
+They offer all the essential services every author needs from a publisher.
 From title acquisition and development to editorial, design, promotion, sales, warehousing, and distribution services.

 BPG and its imprints accept manuscripts across all genres, with or without an agent.
 It usually takes three weeks or more before they respond to your submission.